arsgab/arsgab.io/articles/python-ssg.md

 ---
-title: Building statically generated photo site with Python
+title: Building static generated photo site with Python
 title_label: how-to
 subtitle: And deploying it via GitHub Actions
-lead: For years, I was mostly dissatisfied with a process of publishing content in the internet (well, along with many other internet-related things).
+lead: For years, I was mostly dissatisfied with a process of publishing any content in the internet (well, along with many other internet-related things).
 slug: python-ssg
 date: 2023-06-01
+comments: on
 cover:
     bg_color: #333
     text_color: orange